Jobs

 Experience:

-• Has worked in a lead development position in nonprofit sector with a focus on major gifts for at least 5 to 7 years.
+• Has worked in a development position in nonprofit sector with a focus on major gifts or have excellent writing and research skills, and experience in sales or public relations (PR).

-• Has been effective in motivating and supporting a board of trustees in partnership with the organization’s CEO/ED.
+• Has been effective in motivating and supporting a board of trustees in partnership with the organization’s CEO/ED or has the skills and personality to be a natural at this.

-• In addition to major gifts, has either provided oversite to or directly managed all areas of development including foundation and corporate relations, individual giving at all levels, donor research, constituent management, events and public relations to support fundraising.
+• In addition to major gifts, has either provided oversite to or directly managed all areas of development including foundation and corporate relations, individual giving at all levels, donor research, constituent management, events and public relations to support fundraising or be a self-starter who can flourish managing these aspects of the job.

-• Has personally helped to close gifts at the $10K level and higher.
+• Has personally helped to close gifts at the $25K level and higher or has applicable sales or PR experience.

-• Has personally identified new individual donors to an organization via new networks.
+• Has personally identified new individual donors to an organization via new networks has applicable sales or PR experience.

-• Track record of initiating “first approach” calls to new foundations, corporations and/or individual donors.
+• Track record of initiating “first approach” calls to new foundations, corporations and/or individual donors or applicable sales or PR experience.

-• Proven track record for cultivating and advancing relationships with existing donors.
+• Proven track record for cultivating and advancing relationships with existing donors or applicable sales or PR experience.

 Skills: